-What is the NFPA?
+Who or what is the NFPA?

-The National Fire Prevention Association is an independent organization that researches and develops operational recommendations to help reduce fire risks.
+The National Fire Prevention Association (NFPA) is an independent organization that researches and develops operational recommendations to help reduce fire risks.
 Since generators rely on combustible fuels and generate electricity, there are plenty of fire risks created by these units.
 Creating installation and operational codes for certain equipment, such as standby generators, is its primary method of reducing industrial and commercial fires.

 What is NFPA 110?

 Proper installation according to the NFPA 110 code reduces fire risks and ensures reliable, steady performance through proper sizing for the facility.
 In facilities where human lives would be at risk due to power loss, such as a hospital, the NFPA 110 is a legally enforceable set of installation requirements.
 However, the NFPA itself does not enforce these rules.
 Instead, they are enforced by the local authority having jurisdiction (AHJ) of your area, such as a building code enforcement office.
-For less essential uses, the 110 standard is still smart to follow voluntarily for a reliable and safe backup power system.
+For less essential uses, the 110 standard is still smart to follow to ensure a reliable and safe backup power system.
 The standard is currently available in the 2019 edition, and the 2020 edition is not expected for release until after the first quarter of that year.

 You can find the latest version of the standard here.

-The code includes details on several aspects of generator selection, installation, maintenance, and long-term testing.
+The code includes details on several aspects of generator selection, installation, maintenance and long-term testing.
 Some of the highlights include:

-- Proper sizing based on generator ratings for the level, class, and type of power supply needed
+- Proper sizing based on generator ratings for the level, class and type of power supply needed

 - Fuel storage requirements based on type to prevent unnecessary fire risks